Home Services Electric Service

-electricThe PUD currently has 3 electric service customers who annually consume approximately 27 average megawatts of electricity.
+Whatcom PUD has one electric service customer and two water treatment plants that annually consume approximately 27 average megawatts of electricity.

-The PUD has transmission agreements with BPA and Puget Sound Energy (PSE) where the electric energy purchased from BPA is transported to the PUD's electric system.
+Whatcom PUD currently has a power purchase agreement with Bonneville Power Administration to purchase all the energy needed to serve its electric customers.
+Along with a power purchase agreement, the PUD has transmission agreements with BPA and Puget Sound Energy (PSE) where the electric energy purchased from BPA is transported to the PUD’s electric system.

 The History

 In 1952,the PUD gained its first electrical customer when General Petroleum, before it became Mobil Oil Corporation, came to Whatcom County looking for a refinery site.
 At the time, Puget Sound Power and Light was unable to supply the energy or obtain additional energy in the market.
 The PUD No. 1 of Whatcom County, through an arrangement with other PUDs in Washington State, was able to obtain the energy which permitted the building of the original refinery at Cherry Point.
 In the process, the PUD became a functional utility.
-In later years, the PUD would supply electricity to the Tosco Refinery (now ConocoPhilips).
+In later years, the PUD would supply electricity to the Tosco Refinery (now Phillips 66).

 Did You Know?